ftick/backend-challenge/README.md

 - /data/update
     - Updates server's data.txt file with contents of the request's JSON payload.
 The resulting file must be valid JSON.
 - /data/:key
-    - Return value associated with given key from JSON file.
-If it does not exist return an appropriate error.
+    - Returns the value associated with the given key from JSON file.
+    - Returns an appropriate error if it does not exist.

 ## Socket.io
 - Server updates all clients listening on the 'update' channel whenever someone adds data to the JSON file.
-The message should include the new data
+The message includes the new data.

 ## TODO